Anne Marie Horrocks - Chair and Foundation Governor

 My lifelong commitment to Catholic Education continues today in the main as a Governor at St. Gilbert's where I see it as my duty to support the school in providing for our children in the excellent way it does.

 I have been a foundation governor at St. Gilbert’s since May 2018.

 I am a life-long parishioner of Holy Cross Church and have always lived locally.
 I became a Foundation Governor as I wished to contribute to one of the schools in the parish of St. John Paul II.
 I am proud to be a governor of St. Gilbert’s school as it is a school with a strong Catholic ethos and one which puts its children, staff and community at the heart of it.

-Mrs Josephine Killeen - Staff Governor
+Mrs Josephine Killeen - Acting Headteacher

 Clare Calderwood - Parent Governor